Linn Boyd

 Linn Boyd (November 22, 1800 – December 17, 1859) (also spelled "Lynn") was a prominent US politician of the 1840s and 1850s, and served as Speaker of the United States House of Representatives from 1851 to 1855.
 Boyd was elected to the House as a Jacksonian from Kentucky from 1835 to 1837 and again as a Democrat from 1839 to 1855, serving seven terms in the House.
 Boyd County, Kentucky is named in his honor.

 Early and family life

-Born to the wife of part-time delegate Abraham Boyd in Trigg County, he was raised and educated to some minimal extent in Trigg County.

-In 1832, Boyd married fellow Trigg County native Alice C. Bennett.
+Born to the wife of part-time delegate Abraham Boyd in Nashville, Tennessee, he was raised and educated to some minimal extent in Trigg County.
+In 1832, Boyd married Trigg County native Alice C. Bennett.
 In 1850, the widower married a widow from Pennsylvania, Anna L. Dixon.

 Early career

 Boyd moved to Calloway County to farm in 1826.
 The next year he became Calloway County's delegate in the Kentucky House of Representatives, and served alongside his father (who represented Trigg County) in 1828–1829.
 In 1831 Boyd moved back to Trigg County and its voters elected him to represent them in the state House.